-We’re a niche illustrated book producer based in London, England.
+We’re a niche illustrated book producer based in Colchester, England.
 We specialise in creating high-quality titles in the fields of music, art and design and fashion, popular and ‘smart’ culture (including space history and technology), cookery, gift and more.
 We strive to stand out in all these categories by creating content-rich and beautiful books, and are fortunate to work with some of the leading authors in their fields.

 The care and attention lavished upon each title has rewarded us with several bestsellers to date – from the critically acclaimed Blues: A Visual History, to Baked! (hailed as a ‘gateway cookbook’) and Cannabis Pharmacy: The Sensible Guide to Medical Marijuana; the latter, written by one of the world’s leading authorities on medical marijuana, California-based Michael Backes, and with a foreword by Andrew Weil, and now in its second, revised and expanded, edition.